aditi-bhaskar/aut2025-cs149/asst1/answers.md

 ### Part 2
 1. The speedup is 9.87x using task ISPC, which was 1.95x speedup over the version without tasks.
-2. The mandelbrot image does not take the same energy to generate each of its subsections, and ISPC can load the next task as soon as the current task is complete.
+2. The mandelbrot image does not take the same amount of computation to generate each of its subsections, and ISPC can load the next task as soon as the current task is complete.
 While the CPU can only handle 8 tasks concurrently, dividing the image into more than 8 tasks may be optimal in the (extreme) case that one of the tasks gets the brightest part of the image, and the rest of the tasks get completely dark sections.

 To test this, we run task ISPC on the following numbers of tasks (see table below) for numbers of tasks above 8, and find that 20 tasks achieves over 32x speedup over the sequential version.
 Increasing the number of tasks beyond 20 allows for more granular distribution of the task, but does not increase the speedup notably.